What is a Variance?

 - to allow the physical extension of a nonconforming use;

-The fact that property may be utilized more profitably, should a variance be granted, may not be considered grounds for a variance.
+- fact that property may be utilized more profitably, should a variance be granted.

 Action by the Board of Zoning Appeals

-- If approved, or approval with modifications or conditions is granted, the decision shall be communicated in writing to the applicant; and the applicant shall thereby be authorized to submit a development plan application consistent with Article XVIII of the LMO.
+- If approved, or approval with modifications or conditions is granted, the applicant is authorized to submit a development plan application.

 Please refer to Section 16-2-103.S of the LMO for more details.